Welcome! I’m Tracy Rittmueller…

 My writing flows from a life long attention to the development of a listening awareness.
 It includes a reverence for the natural world, for everyone around me whether familiar or stranger, for myself and my small place within the vast universe, and for contemporary and historical literature of varied forms and genres.
 My purpose for writing has evolved to communicate, through poems, stories, and creative nonfiction, the unfathomable sorrow and inexplicable wonder of all of us being human together.
 I aim to make literature that will foster my empathy and compassion and deepen my connection with other people who are like, and unlike me.

 My current works in Progress

-1) Book of Transformations: Poetry.
-Spirituality.
-Love. is a memoir about how poetry and a community of women monastics served as spiritual companions for me, while I navigated my changing relationship with my spouse during the early and middle stages of his non-Alzheimer dementia.
+1) Book of Transformations is a memoir about how poetry and a community of women monastics serve as spiritual companions for me, while I navigate my changing relationship with my spouse during the early and middle stages of his non-Alzheimer dementia.
 During the winter of 2018-19, I was accepted as a Studium scholar to work in the company of monastic scholars at Saint Benedict’s Monastery.
 Their conversation and feedback encouragde me to explore my themes more broadly, deeply, professionally, artistically, and ethically.

 2) a chapbook — Still Life Broken and Repaired.
 This collection of poems explores my changing relationship with my husband as we journey through his dementia.